Destination Wedding Gown: Traveling with Your Wedding Gown: Tips and Tricks

 Whether you are headed half way around the world or just to the next town, you want your wedding gown to look fresh and unwrinkled for the ceremony.
 Our Certified Wedding Gown Specialists™ can help you pack your wedding gown for travel or press your wedding gown when you arrive at your destination.

-If you are a DIY bride, you might want to invest in a portable steamer but remember to cover the head of the steamer with something absorbent so you do not risk water spots on your wedding gown.
+If you are a DIY bride, you might want to invest in a portable steamer but remember to cover the head of the steamer with something absorbent such as a white sock or a wash cloth so you do not risk water spots on your wedding gown.

 Either way, here are some tricks to help you and your wedding gown travel safely!